 The lack of adequate internal skills, knowledge, expertise and experience to maintain and oversee AI and ML may lead to difficulties in updating the model or over-reliance on external parties.
-It is therefore essential that internally, firms have the appropriate skills, knowledge, experience and expertise including front line, compliance, risk management and senior management staff, to understand and continuously supervise AI and ML within existing legal and regulatory parameters.
+Therefore, regulators should consider requiring firms to have the appropriate internal skills, knowledge, experience and expertise including front line, compliance, risk management and senior management staff, to understand and continuously supervise AI and ML within existing legal and regulatory parameters.